 But where to find someone to take that plunge with you?

-- Penciljack – a strong community of aspiring and working comic creators.
+A strong community of aspiring and working comic creators.
 Good place to find some support, critiques on your work, and a collaborator, whether an artist or a writer.

-- Digital Webbing – similar to Penciljack, these forums are a great resource for new and seasoned comic creators, particularly if you’re looking for a partner in crime.
+Similar to Penciljack, these forums are a great resource for new and seasoned comic creators, particularly if you’re looking for a partner in crime.

-- deviantART – more of a free-for-all here, but still a good resource.
+More of a free-for-all here, but still a good resource.
 Do a search for “comic pages,” “sequential art,” and so on.
 If you see someone(s) you want to reach out to, send ‘em a message.
 Unlikely to find many writing collaborators here (there are better sites for that, as dA is tailored to visual artists), but plenty of possibilities for seeking out artists.

 Lifestyle, Storytelling, Revision, and Inspiration